gombrii/aoc/README.md

 - **Initialize** a new AoC module with shared helpers (`input`, `exit`, etc.)
 - **Scaffold** new solution files for specific days automatically
 - **Auto-detects the current Advent of Code year**, defaulting to the year of the most recently started Advent of Code
-- Generates minimal boilerplate code to get started quickly
+- **Generate** minimal boilerplate code to get started quickly
+- **Lock down** correct answers and use aoc as a test tool to find better puzzle solutions.
+- **Chase fast execution times** with execution duration memory

 ## Getting started